-- Having ongoing and meaningful conversations about mental health and wellbeing. - Ensuring lived experience insights are central to decision making and service delivery. - Feeding back to the community about the impact of their views.
+- Having ongoing and meaningful conversations about mental health and wellbeing. - Ensuring lived experience insights are central to decision making, service design and delivery. - Feeding back to the community about the impact of their views.

 Supported by: Healthy living at all ages